bibek198/100DaysOfCode_python/README.md

 ## 100 Days of Code : Python
-This is in parallel with the course 100 Days of Code by Angela Yu.
+100 Days learn of learnig Pythin by doing.
-Here we will built one project, major or minor, everyday for next 100 days.

 <details>
     <summary>Day 1 : Band Name Generator</summary>
     It's a basic band name generator by taking user inputs like Name and place of birth.